Braid (hairstyle): History

-Braids of varying styles have been extant in the Indian sub-continent and China since the Bronze Age.
+Various braided hairstyles have historically been common in cultures throughout the world.
+Braids of varying styles have been extant in Western Asia, the Indian sub-continent and China since the Bronze Age.
+Bog bodies in Northern Europe have been found wearing braided hairstyles from the Northern European Iron Age, and later still braided styles were found among the Celts, Iberians, Germanic peoples, Slavs and Vikings in northern, western, Eastern and southwestern Europe.
+The people of Ancient Egypt, Greece, and Rome all wore braids.

 In some regions, a braid was a means of communication.
 At a glance, one individual could distinguish a wealth of information about another, whether they were married, mourning, or of age for courtship, simply by observing their hairstyle.
 Braids were a means of social stratification.
 Certain hairstyles were distinctive to particular ethnicities or nations.
 Other styles informed others of an individual's status in society.

-African people such as the Yoruba people of West Africa, Wolof people, Himba people of Namibia, Maasai people of Kenya have been braiding their hair for centuries.
-In many African ethnicities, hairstyles are unique and used to identify different ethnicities.
-There are a variety of African Braiding styles.
-Traditionally, braid patterns or hairstyles could indicate a person's community, age, marital status, wealth, power, social position, and religion.
+Braid patterns or hairstyles could indicate a person's community, age, marital status, wealth, power, social position, and religion.